MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 *`offset`*\
 The index of the position of the element to be referenced.

-### Return Value
+### Return value

 A reference to the character of the string at the position specified by the parameter index.

 ### Remarks

-The first element of the string has an index of zero, and the following elements are indexed consecutively by the positive integers, so that a string of length *n* has an *n*th element indexed by the number *n* - 1.
+The first element of the string has an index of zero, and the following elements are indexed consecutively by the positive integers.
+It means that a string of length *n* has an *n*th element indexed by the number *n* - 1.

 `operator[]` is faster than the member function [`at`](#at) for providing read and write access to the elements of a string.

 `operator[]` doesn't check whether the index passed as a parameter is valid, but the member function `at` does and so should be used in the validity isn't certain.
-An invalid index (an index less that zero or greater than or equal to the size of the string) passed to the member function `at` throws an [out_of_range Class](../standard-library/out-of-range-class.md) exception.
+An invalid index (an index less that zero or greater than or equal to the size of the string) passed to the member function `at` throws an [`out_of_range` Class](../standard-library/out-of-range-class.md) exception.
 An invalid index passed to `operator[]` results in undefined behavior, but the index equal to the length of the string is a valid index for const strings and the operator returns the null character when passed this index.

 The reference returned may be invalidated by string reallocations or modifications for the non-`const` strings.

-When compiling with [\_ITERATOR\_DEBUG\_LEVEL](../standard-library/iterator-debug-level.md) set to 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the string.
+When compiling with [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) set to 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the string.
 For more information, see [Checked Iterators](../standard-library/checked-iterators.md).

 ### Example